A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: Application to supervised image deconvolution

 \subsubsection{Simulation setting}

 All the experiments have been conducted on a single computer equipped with two 2.1~GHz, 18-core, Intel Xeon E5-2695 v4 series processors (36 CPU cores in total).
 In this setting, a worker corresponds to a process running on one CPU core.
 The proposed distributed sampler has been implemented in Python using the \texttt{mpi4py} library~\cite{Dalcin2021}.
-A short code to reproduce part of the experiments is available at \url{https://gitlab.cristal.univ-lille.fr/pthouven/dspa} and will be completed upon acceptance of the paper.
+Codes to reproduce the experiments are available at \url{https://gitlab.cristal.univ-lille.fr/pthouven/dsgs}.

-The proposed approach is compared with the SPA Gibbs sampler proposed in~\cite{Vono2019icassp}.
-The latter relies on a different splitting strategy compared to \Cref{Ssec:application:problem_statement} using $I = 3$ operators (see~\cite{Vono2019icassp} for further details).
+The proposed approach is compared with the SGS algorithm proposed in~\cite{Vono2019icassp}.
+The latter relies on a different splitting strategy compared to \Cref{Ssec:application:problem_statement}, using $\ncomposite = 3$ operators (see~\cite{Vono2019icassp} for further details).
 In practice, MYULA transition kernels are leveraged to sample from conditional distributions involving non-smooth potential functions.
 This choice of transition kernel and splitting strategy requires the proximity operator of the TV norm to be evaluated at each iteration of the sampler, using a primal-dual algorithm~\cite{Chambolle2011}.

-Performance assessment is conducted in terms of runtime per iteration and quality of both the \emph{minimum mean square error} (MMSE) and \emph{maximum a posteriori} (MAP) estimators.
+Performance is assessed in terms of average runtime per iteration (with associated standard deviation) and quality of both the \emph{minimum mean square error} (MMSE) and \emph{maximum a posteriori} (MAP) estimators.
 The estimators are denoted $\xmmse$ and $\xmap$, respectively.
-Reconstruction quality is quantified through the structural similarity index (SSIM)~\cite{Wang2004} and the signal-to-noise ratio (SNR) expressed in dB.
-The associated 95\% confidence intervals are also reported.
+Reconstruction quality is quantified with the structural similarity index (SSIM)~\cite{Wang2004} and the signal-to-noise ratio (SNR) expressed in dB.
+Associated 95\% credibility intervals (CIs) are also reported.